Ant Group: Predatory lending

-The Ant group had been criticized for engaging in moral hazard and predatory lending.
-Because the company takes only 2 percent risk for the loans it originates and others take 98 percent risk, it is incentivized to generate a larger number of riskier loans to earn fees, even from those who are unable to pay it back.
-Another issue was Ant’s model for determining credit scores.
-Instead of depending on factors like the consumer’s debt ratio or their income, the Ant group relied on a counter-intuitive measure which based scores on the consumer’s expenditure history where buying more actually led to a higher score for the borrower, and hence encourages more spending rather than reinforcing fiscal restraint.
+Critics have alleged that Ant Group's lending practices created moral hazard, as the company assumed only 2% of loan risk while partner institutions bore the remainder.
+Another issue was Ant's model for determining credit scores.
+Instead of depending on factors like the consumer's debt ratio or their income, the Ant Group relied on a counter-intuitive measure which based scores on the consumer's expenditure history where buying more actually led to a higher score for the borrower, and hence encourages more spending rather than reinforcing fiscal restraint.

 Violating various regulations

 On 7 July 2023, the Ant Group was fined ¥7.123 billion ($985 million) by regulators for non-compliance with regulations in payments and financial services.
 The People's Bank of China, which imposed the fine, accused Ant of breaching laws related to corporate governance, payment and settlement business, consumer protection, and anti-money laundering obligations.

-This coincides with Pricecheck Inc. founder Jordan Powell’s petition for a writ of mandamus in the U.S. Supreme Court No. 22-7044 claiming patent rights to the crown jewel of Ant Group’s payment technology.
-Subsequently Ant Group dropped its valuation by around $237 billion dollars compared to its planned 2020 IPO price as evidenced by its share repurchase option at a $78.54 billion dollar valuation in July 2023.